rust-lang/log/rfcs/0000-structured-logging.md

 #### Implementors

-A `Source` with a single pair is implemented for a tuple of a key and value:
+A `Source` containing a single key-value pair is implemented for a tuple of a key and value:

 ```rust
 impl<K, V> Source for (K, V)